EladB1/The/README.md

 The example above works because the intent of how the code should work is made clear by defining a "default" `do()`.

 > **Note**: Any top level method that matches the signature of an interface implementation method will take precedence the same way even if there are no conflicts.

+## Compiler Developer Info

+Phases:

+    1. Lexical Analysis <- WIP
+    2. Parsing
+    3. Semantic Analysis
+    4. IR Generation
+    5. Code Generation (WAT)
+    6. Execution via wasmtime

+> Optimization phase will come much later

+### Tooling

+1. Go
+2. Make
+3. go-snaps (for unit/integration testing)
+3. WABT
+4. wasmtime

+### Testing

+There are two main types of testing being used: unit and integration.
+Both rely heavily on snapshot testing using [go-snaps](https://github.com/gkampitakis/go-snaps).
+Unit tests are for the individual compiler phases (lexer, parsers, etc.) and integration tests are for testing the compiler end-to-end.

+The [Makefile](Makefile) has options for updating snapshots, getting coverage information, and running the different types of tests.

+When changing snapshots, you **must** review them to verify their correctness.

+High test coverage is the goal (not enforced yet).
+Aim for at least 85%-90% coverage of unit tests.